rust-embedded/book/src/c-tips/index.md

 ## References vs Pointers

-In Rust, pointers (called [_raw pointers_]) exist but are rarely used: dereferencing them is always considered `unsafe` as Rust cannot provide its usual guarantees about what might be behind the pointer.
+In Rust, pointers (called [_raw pointers_]) exist but are only used in specific circumstances, as dereferencing them is always considered `unsafe` -- Rust cannot provide its usual guarantees about what might be behind the pointer.

 [_raw pointers_]: https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer